 This is a long one so grab a cup of coffee and enjoy.
-If you make it through to the end you’ll find all of my sources and projects with links, along with an announcement.
+If you make it through to the end you’ll find all of my sources and projects with links, along with a big and very unexpected announcement.

 I shared the reveal a few days ago and only showed a few before shots and a lot of afters, so today I wanted to give you a quick summary of the projects that we did and try to answer some of the questions I’ve gotten.

 When we started the remodel on our small galley kitchen in January 2015, we had 3 main goals we wanted to accomplish.
 We wanted to lighten up the space, add more storage and do it all on a budget.
 Our plan was to complete everything in 6 months but…yeah, that didn’t happen.